 Chapter 6: Syntax

-When we talked about compounds, we saw a first example of structural ambiguity: cases where the same string of morphemes can have more than one structure, with each structure corresponding to a different
+In Section 5.9 we saw cases of structural ambiguity in morphology, cases where the same string of morphemes can have more than one structure, with each structure corresponding to a different interpretation.

 The same thing is found in syntax.
 Consider the following example: